 (b) create, transfer or abolish offices; and

-(c) in accordance with approved procedures classify, or alter the classification of, offices other than offices included in the Special Division of the Public Service under section 38.
+(c) in accordance with the Commissioner’s instructions classify, or alter the classification of, offices other than offices included in the Special Division of the Public Service under section 38.

 (2) Subject to subsection (3), subsection (1) does not apply to the employing authority of an organisation unless the written law under which the organisation is established or continued authorises or requires the appointment or employment of public service officers for the purposes of the organisation.